Computing Dense and Sparse Subgraphs of Weakly Closed Graphs: Bicliques

-Our algorithm for \textsc{Non-Induced~$(k_1, k_2)$-Biclique} is based on an FPT algorithm for enumerating all maximal bicliques of the graph and we use this algorithm to solve the aforementioned biclique problems.
-We need to be careful, however, about what we mean by enumerating bicliques: There is an algorithm that enumerates in~$\Oh^*(2^{d})$~time all maximal pairs of sets~$S$ and~$T$ such that each vertex of~$S$ is adjacent to each vertex of~$T$~\cite{Epp94}.\footnote{Eppstein~\cite{Epp94} describes an algorithm with running time~$\Oh^*(2^{2a})$ for the graph parameter arboricity~$a$ which is linearly bounded in~$d$ by the inequality~$a\le d\le 2a-1$.
-It can be shown that this algorithm also has running time~$\Oh^*(2^d)$.} For this enumeration problem, an FPT algorithm for the weak closure is impossible since any clique of size~$n$ is 1-closed and admits $\Theta(2^{n})$~bipartitions that need to be enumerated.
-To circumvent this issue, we view a biclique as a vertex set that can be partitioned into such sets~$S$ and~$T$.
-Thus, in order to improve the parameterization from~$d$ to~$\gamma$, we go from an explicit listing of bicliques with bipartitions to a compact representation of bicliques as vertex sets and this is indeed necessary.
+First, we study the parameterized complexity of enumerating all maximal non-induced bicliques in weakly~$\gamma$-closed graphs.
+We need to define carefully, however, what we mean by enumerating bicliques: The algorithm of Eppstein~\cite{Epp94} enumerates in~$\Oh^*(2^{d})$~time all maximal pairs of sets~$S$ and~$T$ such that each vertex of~$S$ is adjacent to each vertex of~$T$.
+For this enumeration problem, an FPT-algorithm for the weak closure is unattainable since any clique of size~$n$ is 1-closed and admits $\Theta(2^{n})$~bipartitions that need to be enumerated.
+To circumvent this issue, we view a biclique as a vertex set that can be partitioned into sets~$S$ and~$T$.
+Thus, in order to strengthen the parameterization from~$d$ to~$\gamma$, we go from an explicit listing of bicliques with bipartitions to a compact representation of bicliques as vertex sets and this is indeed necessary.
 We say that a vertex set $U \subseteq V(G)$ is a non-induced biclique if $G[U]$ contains a biclique as a (not necessarily induced) subgraph.
-Note that it can be decided in $\Oh(n^2)$ time whether a vertex set $U \subseteq V(G)$ is a non-induced biclique or not, because $U$ is a non-induced biclique if and only if the complement of $G[U]$ has multiple connected components.
+Note that it can be decided in $\Oh(n^2)$ time whether a vertex set $U \subseteq V(G)$ is a non-induced biclique or not, because~$U$ is a non-induced biclique if and only if the complement of $G[U]$ has multiple connected components.
 We adapt the algorithm of \Cref{theo-enumerate-max-s-plexes} to obtain an $\Oh^*(2^\gamma)$-time algorithm to enumerate all maximal non-induced bicliques.

+Recall that in Theorem~\ref{theo-enumerate-max-s-plexes} we bounded the overall number of maximal $s$-plexes in a weakly~$\gamma$-closed graph~$G$ by distinguishing 4 different types of maximal $s$-plexes if we are provided wih the set of maximal $s$-plexes of~$G-v$.
+As in the proof of \Cref{theo-enumerate-max-s-plexes}, we aim to enumerate all maximal non-induced bicliques in~$G$, provided with the collection $\mathcal{S'}$ of all non-induced maximal bicliques in $G' \coloneqq G - v$.
+Again, we define the same four types of non-induced bicliques~$S$: Type~$1$: $S$ does not contain $v$, Type~$2$: $S$ contains $v$ and $S \setminus \{ v \}$ is maximal in $G'$, Type~$3$: $S$ contains $v$,~$S \setminus \{ v \}$ is not maximal in $G'$, and $S$ contains a non-neighbor $u$ of $v$, and Type~$4$: $S$ contains $v$,~$S \setminus \{ v \}$ is not maximal in $G'$, and $S$ is contained in the neighborhood of~$v$, that is,~$S \subseteq N_G[v]$.